Dr Andrew Lee

 - Professional activities

 I also carry out a variety of external consultancy work such as training on patient safety and clinical audit, health needs assessments, health equity audits, programme evaluations and impact assessments.
 Most recently I conducted external evaluation consultancies for the World Health Organisation in 2015, and for the European Centre for Disease Prevention and Control (ECDC) in 2018/2019.
 I am a trained Executive Coach with Health Education England and an educational supervisor for public health specialty training scheme in Yorkshire and the Humber.
-I am also the Senior Associate Editor with Public Health, the journal of the Royal Society of Public Health.
+I am Co-Editor in Chief for the journals Public Health, and Public Health in Practice, Royal Society of Public Health.